-At the high school and district levels, similar calculations will be done using all available indicators (e.g., the indicators above, plus high school completion and advanced coursework completion) and the related indicator weightings.
+At the high school and district levels, similar calculations are done using all available indicators (e.g., the indicators above, plus high school completion and advanced coursework completion) and the related indicator weightings.

-In 2018, the criterion-referenced component will only include data from 2017 and 2018.
-However, after the first year of reporting, the criterion-referenced component will include multiple years of data.
+For 2019 reporting, the calculation of the criterion-referenced component includes multiple years of data.
+By combining the 2018 annual criterion-referenced target percentage (which measures performance from 2017 to 2018) and the 2019 annual criterion-referenced target percentage (which measures performance from 2018 to 2019), DESE will produce a single, final percentage that represents overall progress towards targets.
+Within this calculation, the annual percentages are weighted according to the same rules as the percentile, giving more weight to the most recent year (e.g., 40 percent for 2018 and 60 percent for 2019).

 Subgroup Reporting

-While a district’s or school’s accountability determination will be primarily based on the performance of the district or school as a whole and its lowest performing students, DESE will continue to report accountability results at the subgroup level.
+While a district’s or school’s accountability determination is primarily based on the performance of the district or school as a whole and its lowest performing students, DESE also reports accountability results at the subgroup level.

 Accountability Subgroups

-In addition to reporting results for each district or school as a whole, accountability results will be reported for the following 11 subgroups: American Indian or Alaska Native; Asian; African American or Black; Hispanic or Latino; Multi-race, non-Hispanic or Latino; Native Hawaiian or Pacific Islander; White; economically disadvantaged students; students with disabilities; current and former English learners (ELs); and high needs students (an unduplicated count of students who are economically disadvantaged, students with disabilities, and/or ELs and former ELs).
+In addition to reporting results for each district or school as a whole, accountability results are reported for the following 11 subgroups: American Indian or Alaska Native; Asian; African American or Black; Hispanic or Latino; Multi-race, non-Hispanic or Latino; Native Hawaiian or Pacific Islander; White; economically disadvantaged students; students with disabilities; current and former English learners (ELs); and high needs students (an unduplicated count of students who are economically disadvantaged, students with disabilities, and/or ELs and former ELs).
 In order to report data for a subgroup, there must be results for at least 20 students.

 Subgroup Results

-For each subgroup in a district or school, performance against improvement targets will be reported using the criterion-referenced components described above.
-The overall accountability determination for a subgroup will be reported as the degree to which targets have been met.
+For each subgroup in a district or school, performance against improvement targets is reported using the criterion-referenced component described above.
+The overall accountability determination for a subgroup is reported as the degree to which targets have been met.

-In addition to the criterion-referenced component, each subgroup will also receive a subgroup percentile.
-The subgroup percentile measures the subgroup’s relative standing compared to like subgroups statewide (e.g., by comparing results from the students with disabilities subgroup in one school to all other students with disabilities subgroups statewide).
+In addition to the criterion-referenced component, each subgroup also receives a subgroup percentile.
+The subgroup percentile measures the subgroup’s relative standing compared to like subgroups in the same gradespan grouping statewide (e.g., by comparing results from the students with disabilities subgroup in one high school to all other students with disabilities subgroups in high schools statewide).
 The subgroup percentile is calculated using the same process as the normative accountability percentile described above: by ranking data from all available accountability indicators for each subgroup and combining them into a single, final percentile value, from 1 to 99.
 This allows DESE to identify schools in which the performance of the school as a whole may be masking the performance of one or more low performing subgroups.

 Assessment Participation